k6zma/k6zma/README.md

 I’m currently a third-year student at `ITMO University`, enrolled in the `Avito.Tech x ITMO` program, where I’m improving my skills in industrial software development and teamwork.

-At the moment, I work at `VK Tech` as part of the team developing a universal installer for the `On-Premise` version of the corporate system `VK WorkSpace`.

 ---

 ## **`Technology stack`**